You’re Proud of Your Research

 Naomi Nascimento, PhD, LLB

 Have you hired a translator before to translate a scientific paper and had poor results?
 Or tried to translate your text yourself and had your academic article rejected?
 Entrust your academic manuscript translation to Research Write!
 I have 20 years of academic and scientific translation experience, translating texts in an enormous variety of fields, plus academic and industry experience.
+See a list of some of the academic articles I have translated.

 Academic Translation from Other Languages into English